aserckumecka/CCE/README.md

 * ../CCE/CCE_code/stateless-lambda-archetype/target/classes/archetype-resources/template.yaml
 * ../CCE/CCE_code/stateless-lambda-archetype/src/main/resources/archetype-resources/template.yaml

-Following, access the folder ../CCE/CCE_code/statefull-lambda-archetype and type mvn clean install.
+Following, access the folder ../CCE/CCE_code/statefull-lambda-archetype and type "mvn clean install".
 Do the same for stateless-lambda-archetype.
 It will delete an old version (if exists) and compile and test the code.

 At the "engine" directory you can find the CCE.java, the main class.